 I was blessed to have stayed at the Belleview twice in the early 1990’s as part of Christian singles church retreats.
 I was wowed by the Victorian charm, the grand wood staircases, the decor.
 It was a step back in time to a bygone era.
 The ballroom had a ceiling is made up of panels of beautiful Tiffany glass.
 The glass had been painted over (with green paint!) during World War II, when military personnel were housed there.
 Thank God, someone discovered and restored it.
 Each room was different in it’s design and decor, some with fireplaces and balconies.
 There were many nooks and crannies to explore.
 The modern pools are nice to cool off in, but I liked being able to swim in the Gulf at the resort’s private section of beach that was part of the beach cabana a short drive from the hotel.
 Soaking in the warm mineral water of the spa’s tranquil indoor pool one afternoon made me wonder how many fashionable ladies had also done the same for the many decades the hotel was the place to come to for relaxation.

 When the Japanese company Mido acquired the hotel, they erected a modern looking entry that did not match the Victorian style of the hotel.
 A few years later when the hotel came under new ownership, it seemed to start to decline.
 The tropical storms that passed through Tampa Bay caused extensive damage to the roof.
-The resulting Water damage the interior of the structure spiraled out of control.
+The resulting water damage spiraled out of control and wreaked havoc on the interior.
 Last time I visited before it closed in 2009, I was disappointed to see how much it had deteriorated into a crumbling, moldy mess.

 Part of the plan for redevelopment includes building a boutique inn using part of the west wing to preserve some of this hotel’s charm and history.
 Boutique inns seem to be all the rage right now, so it can work.
 I just hope they remember to save the Tiffany glass.